fastly/fastly-exporter/README.md

 This program consumes from the [Fastly Real-time Analytics API][rt] and makes the data available to [Prometheus][prom].

+By default, the fastly-exporter will poll the Fastly API for every service accessible to your API Key (`-token`) and provide metrics for all of them.

 [rt]: https://docs.fastly.com/api/analytics
 [prom]: https://prometheus.io